Why Manolo Blahnik Will Be Closing His Eyes During the Premiere of His New Movie

 The exhibition features more than 200 of Blahnik’s favorite shoes and dozens of drawings spanning from the early 1970s to modern day.
 “Some people have no idea about the complexity and true artistry of what Manolo does,” said George Malkemus, president of Manolo Blahnik USA.
 “This gives him a new audience and enthralls him.”

 During FN’s visit to the retrospective at Palazzo Morando in Milan, two young women gasped when they saw the shoes Blahnik created for the 2006 film “Marie Antoinette.”
 “This is the magic of that movie.
 I loved it with its kind of trashy music and people.
 It worked,” said Blahnik, a well-known film and television buff, who seems to find inspiration in every genre.
 (His current obsession: Elisabeth Moss in the series “Top of the Lake.”)
-The designer also continues to be stimulated by his extensive travels and he loves to soak up the culture in every place he visits.
+The designer also continues to be stimulated by his extensive travels, and he loves to soak up the culture in every place he visits.

 At the State Hermitage Museum in St. Petersburg, more than 100,000 people visited the exhibition over the course of its three-month run there.
 Blahnik said he signed books and shoes for hours during a personal appearance.